 Risks of Feeding Pears to Dogs

 There are a few risks associated with feeding pears to dogs.
-Pears are safe for dogs to eat, but even safe foods can be a choking hazard.
-Cut pears into bite-sized pieces and monitor your dog carefully as he eats to prevent choking.
+Even safe foods like pears can be a choking hazard.
+Cut pears into bite-sized pieces and monitor your dog carefully as they eat to prevent choking.

 Pear seeds contain traces of the toxin cyanide.
 As tempting as it is to toss your dog your leftover pear core, refrain from giving your dog the parts of pears with seeds in them, as not only are they toxic in large quantities, but seeds can also cause choking.